Data Protection Statement

 (f) personal public service number (PPSN)

 This information is necessary for the purposes of accurately identifying borrowers and matching their loans, including loans that they may have with more than one lender.
 This information is stored securely on the Central Credit Register and will be released only when a lender or the borrower to whom the information relates requests access; if the borrower to whom the information relates, consents to the release of this information to another person; as provided by the Credit Reporting Act 2013 as amended, the Data Protection Act 2018 or as required or permitted by law or any other applicable legislation.
 The Central Bank may also transfer information to state agencies and law enforcement bodies when it is considered necessary and proportionate to do so.

 Personal data relating to a credit agreement will be held on the Central Credit Register for a period of 5 years.
 This 5-year period generally runs from the date of final repayment of the loan in question.
 It is important for the Central Bank to retain information in order to provide an accurate credit profile of a borrower.
-This information will be contained in a credit report.
+Read more information on Retention of Information.

 Personal information in the form of Identification Documents provided in respect of the exercise of any of your rights, such as a request for a credit report, request for an amendment, placing an explanatory statement or notice of suspected impersonation are retained for a period of 5 years.